camielverdult/semaphores/README.md

 ## Testing

 For verifying that this program works for longer periods of time or when threads run at different speeds.
 The program was tested with very low delays for filling the queues and cart.
 This low delay meant that the program could be simulated to run a lot of cycles in a short time, while performing a lot of read and write operations on the `std::queue` queues per second.
 The `std::queue` type is not thread-safe, so this would mean that we could come across some weird behaviour.
 This did not happen, since the fill and empty thread do not access the same elements in the queue.
 The fill thread puts new groups in the back of the queue, while the empty thread retrieved groups from the front of the queue.
+The program does not lock up, even with very low delays for filling and emptying the cart.

 ## Results